lmyslinski/blog/src/content/blog/gpu-operator-guide.md

 ### First steps

 Nvidia lists a ton of options and components in the [docs](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/overview.html).
-Let’s start by simply installing the operator with helm:
+Let's start by simply installing the operator with helm:

 `helm install gpu-operator nvidia/gpu-operator -n gpu-operator --create-namespace`